SAP/feature-toggle-node/README.md

 ```

 ## How to obtain support
-Open an issue within this GitHub repository.test
+Open an issue within this GitHub repository.

 ## Licensing